emilydolson/phylotrackpy/joss/paper.md

 This experimental paradigm --- used across biological modeling, artificial life, and evolutionary computation --- complements research done using *in vitro* and *in vivo* systems by enabling the user to conduct experiments that would be impossible in the lab or field [@dolsonDigitalEvolutionEcology2021].
 One key benefit is complete, exact observability.
 For example, it is possible to perfectly record the full set of parent-child relationships over the history of a population, yielding precise and accurate phylogenies (ancestry trees).
-This information reveals the sequences of events behind gain, loss, or maintenance of specific traits, and also facilitates making inferences about the underlying mechanisms driving a given evolutionary system [mooers1997inferring;@dolsonInterpretingTapeLife2020;@moreno2023toward].
+This information reveals the sequences of events behind gain, loss, or maintenance of specific traits, and also facilitates making inferences about the underlying evolutionary dynamics of a given system [mooers1997inferring;@dolsonInterpretingTapeLife2020;@moreno2023toward].

 The Phylotrack project provides libraries for tracking and analyzing phylogenies in *in silico* evolution.
 The project is composed of 1) Phylotracklib: a header-only C++ library, developed under the umbrella of the Empirical project [@ofria2020empirical], and 2) Phylotrackpy: a Python wrapper around Phylotracklib, created with Pybind11 [@pybind11].
 Both components supply a public-facing API to attach phylogenetic tracking to digital evolution systems, as well as a stand-alone interface for measuring a variety of popular phylogenetic topology metrics [@tuckerGuidePhylogeneticMetrics2017].
 The underlying algorithm design prioritizes efficiency, allowing Phylotrack to support large agent populations with rapid generational turnover.
-The underlying C++ implementation ensures fast, memory-efficient performance, with multiple explicit features (e.g., phylogeny pruning and abstraction, etc.) that can reduce the memory footprint of phylogenetic information.
+The underlying C++ implementation ensures fast, memory-efficient performance, with multiple explicit features (e.g., phylogeny pruning and abstraction, etc.) for reducing the memory footprint of phylogenetic information.

 # Statement of Need

 <!-- was going to say a rich history of sophisticated phylogenetic analyses... -->
-*In silico* evolution work enjoys a rich history of phylogenetic record-keeping and analysis, and many systems facilitate tracking phylogenies [@ray1992evolution;@ofria2004avida;@bohm2017mabe;@de2012deap;@Garwood_REvoSim_Organism-level_simulation_2019].
+*In silico* evolution work enjoys a rich history of phylogenetic measurement and analysis, and many systems facilitate tracking phylogenies [@ray1992evolution;@ofria2004avida;@bohm2017mabe;@de2012deap;@Garwood_REvoSim_Organism-level_simulation_2019].
 However, to our knowledge, no other general-purpose perfect phylogeny tracking library exists; prior work has used bespoke system- or framework-specific implementations.
-In contrast, Phylotrack provides ready-built tracking flexible enough to attach to any simulation of replicating entities.
+In contrast, Phylotrack provides ready-built tracking flexible enough to attach to any population of digital replicating entities.

-Two other general-purpose libraries for phylogenetic tracking do exist: hstrat and Automated Phylogeny Over Geological Timescales (APOGeT).
+Two other general-purpose libraries for phylogenetic record-keeping do exist: hstrat and Automated Phylogeny Over Geological Timescales (APOGeT).
-However, they pursue alternate modes of record keeping to Phylotrack.
+However, they provide different modes of phylogenetic instrumentation than Phylotrack does.
 Whereas Phylotrack uses a graph-based approach to perfectly record asexual phylogenies, the hstrat library implements hereditary stratigraphy, a recently developed method that allows robust decentralized phylogenetic tracking in parallel and distributed systems at the cost of a tunable reduction in accuracy [@moreno2022hstrat].
 APOGeT, in turn, focuses on tracking speciation in sexually-reproducing populations [@godin2019apoget].